 If a class is already in session, we DO NOT recommend migrating your remaining assessments.
 Students may not be familiar with the New Quizzes user interface, and the sudden change in quiz engine type could adversely impact their scores on your course exams.

 No. Third party tools or publisher software such as Cengage, Pearson, and McGraw Hill products are separate LTIs that can be linked and accessed by students from a Canvas course.
-This upcoming change will not impact other LTIs as long as they are not used within Canvas Quizzes.

 For a list of Classic Quizzes features that are no longer supported in New Quizzes, please view the following table to learn how the content will be migrated.
 Work-arounds for setting up the assessment to replicate a discontinued quiz type can also be found in the table below.